smastrom/vue-use-fixed-header/README.md

 ## Features

 -  **Dead simple** - Call a function and you're done whether you're SSR'ing or not
--  **Lightweight** - Just over 1kb without dependencies
+-  **Lightweight** - Just over 1kb without any dependency
+-  **Enjoyable** - When scrolling down, the header is hidden, when scrolling up, the header is shown.
 -  **Powerful** - Uses acceleration delta for both hiding and showing instead of fixed thresholds
--  **Enjoyable** - When scrolling down, the header is hidden, when scrolling up, the header is shown.
--  **User-centric** - Behaves as your users expect on page load, different styles of scroll restoration and on top reached
+-  **User-centric** - Behaves as your users expect on page load, scroll restoration, hovering, dropdown navigation, on top reached.
 -  **Smart** - Functionalities are automatically enabled/disabled if your header turns from fixed/sticky to something else or it is hidden at different viewports
 -  **Flexible** - Works with any scrolling container and with your own transition styles